QubitPi/lamassu/docs/source/rnn/vanilla.rst

 - :math:`o_i` is the output by perceptron unit `i`
 - :math:`i = 1, 2, ..., n`,
 - :math:`\vec{o} = (o_1, o_2, ..., o_n) \in \mathbb{R}^n`

+This property of softmax function that it outputs a probability distribution makes it suitable for probabilistic interpretation in classification tasks.
+Neural networks, however, are commonly trained under a log loss (or cross-entropy) regime

 Cross-Entropy
 """""""""""""